nsclass/ns-svg-converter/README.md

 ### SVG image converter ###

-Main purpose of this project is to demonstrate how to use SpringBoot 2.1.x to build an Reactive application(WebFlux) with enabling JWT based reactive security and REST API for building Web application with Angular framework.
+Main purpose of this project is to demonstrate how to use SpringBoot 2.1.x to build a reactive application(WebFlux) with enabling JWT based reactive security and REST API for building Web application with Angular framework.

 This project also includes Reactive Cassandra DAO as a database but it is configured to use memory based DAO by default.